kloi34/amoguSV/README.md

 ## Plugin Overview
 amoguSV makes working with SVs quick and easy!

-Once you open the plugin you...
+Once you open the plugin you
-1. Choose an SV tool,
+1. Choose an SV tool
-2. Adjust the SV tool's settings,
+2. Adjust the SV tool's settings
-3. Select notes you want to use the tool at/between,
+3. Select notes you want to use the tool at/between
-4. Use the SV tool by pressing 'T' on your keyboard (or hitting the big button that appears).
+4. Use the SV tool by pressing 'T' on your keyboard (or hitting the big button that appears)

 amoguSV lets you do 3 general SV actions: place SVs, edit SVs, and delete SVs.